r1chardj0n3s/pycode-minecraft/README.rst

  - Added roof() with various styles
  - Added half and type keyword argument handling for put()ing of slabs and stone slabs in particular
- - Added command invocation (achievement)
+ - Added standard Minecraft command invocation
  - Added alter() to change variations of existing blocks **1.6**
  - Altered the hand store/restore position methods to be a context manager